-Catherine’s second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
-In the last fifty years, transnational adoption—specifically, the adoption of Asian children—has exploded in popularity as an alternative path to family making.
+Her second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
 In a Choice book review, historian Karen Dubinsky writes, “Her book’s strength is in the stories themselves, which Choy narrates with skill and sympathy. . . .
 A useful corrective to one-dimensional, romantic portraits of adoption that saturate popular culture today.
 Summing Up: Highly recommended.
 All levels/libraries.”

-Catherine is the co-editor with Judy Tzu-Chun Wu of the anthology Gendering the Trans-Pacific World (Brill, 2017), which is the inaugural volume of their Brill book series.
-The series explores the gendered nature of the Pacific World by focusing on three phenomena: diaspora, empire, and race.
-The latest volume is a reprinting of Doreen G. Fernandez’s Tikim: Essays on Philippine Food and Culture (2019) with a new editor’s preface by Catherine and a new foreword by chef Aileen Suzara.
+Catherine is the editor of the Brill book series Gendering the Trans-Pacific World.
+This book series explores the gendered nature of the Pacific World by focusing on three phenomena: diaspora, empire, and race.
+The inaugural volume of the book series is the anthology, Gendering the Trans-Pacific World (2017), which Catherine co-edited with Judy Tzu-Chun Wu.
+The third volume is a reprinting of Doreen G. Fernandez’s Tikim: Essays on Philippine Food and Culture (2019) with a new editor’s preface by Catherine and a new foreword by chef Aileen Suzara.

 Catherine is currently working on the book “An Asian American History of the United States” (Beacon Press, under contract), and a book featuring biographies of Filipino American women, tentatively titled “In No Man’s Shadow: The Filipino Woman in America and the World.”